Shinji Ikari

-Shinji Ikari (碇 シンジ, Ikari Shinji) is a fictional character and the main protagonist of the Neon Genesis Evangelion franchise, created by Gainax.
+Shinji Ikari (碇 シンジ, Ikari Shinji) is a fictional character and the main protagonist of the Neon Genesis Evangelion franchise, created by animation studio Gainax.
 In the original anime series, Shinji is a boy abandoned by his estranged father, Gendo, after the mysterious death of Shinji's mother, Yui.
 Years later, Gendo asks him to pilot a mecha called Evangelion Unit-01 to protect the city of Tokyo-3 from Angels, creatures that threaten to destroy humanity.
 Shinji appears in the franchise's feature films and related media, video games, the manga Petit Eva: Evangelion@School, the Rebuild of Evangelion films, and the manga adaptation by Yoshiyuki Sadamoto.

 Director Hideaki Anno conceived Shinji as a representation of himself, reflecting his four-year depression after the airing of his previous work, Nadia: The Secret of Blue Water.
-Shinji's insecurity and torment are explored through streams of consciousness and inner monologues, with episodes focusing on his introspection.
+The series explores Shinji's insecurity and torment through streams of consciousness and inner monologues, with episodes focusing on his introspection.
 Anno used psychoanalytical theories for his characterization, including the Freudian psychosexual development model.
-His design was created by Sadamoto.
-Shinji is voiced by Megumi Ogata in Japanese and by Spike Spencer and Casey Mongillo in English.
+Megumi Ogata voices Shinji in Japanese, while Spike Spencer and Casey Mongillo voice him in English.

 Shinji has received mixed responses from anime and manga publications.
-Although his complexity and realism have been praised, he is criticized for his insecurity and weaknesses.
-However, Shinji's characterization in the spin-offs and the Rebuild of Evangelion films has been received more positively because of his courageous and self-confident personality, especially in the second installment, Evangelion: 2.0 You Can (Not) Advance.
-Shinji has ranked highly in popularity polls and has been the subject of scholarly studies.
+Critics have praised his complexity and realism while criticizing his insecurity and weaknesses.
+In contrast, critics have responded more positively to Shinji's characterization in the spin-offs and the Rebuild of Evangelion films for his courageous and self-confident personality, especially in the second installment, Evangelion: 2.0 You Can (Not) Advance.
+Shinji has ranked highly in popularity polls, and scholars have analyzed the character in academic studies.
 Merchandise based on the character, such as action figures and perfumes, has been marketed.